Includes high school seniors or high school graduates with fewer than 24 hours of college credit.

 Home schooled students with an ACT composite score less than 23 are required to submit a General Educational Development (GED) test score.

 Students who are not graduates of high school may qualify for admission by taking the GED.
 The university requires official GED and ACT scores.
-Students with GEDs are admitted to the university according to the foregoing admission criteria.
+Applicants submitting a GED score will be reviewed individually.